DutchPHPConference/conference-diversity-and-inclusion/Guideline.md

 Point out in your materials any places that can be used as “relief areas” for service animals.

 #### 5.5 Gender neutral restrooms
-A gender neutral restroom is important for attendees who do not feel comfortable choosing between binary-gendered restrooms
+A gender neutral restroom is important for attendees who do not feel comfortable choosing between binary-gendered restrooms.

 #### 5.6 Childcare
 Conference childcare allows parents and guardians to attend your event and more fully participate than they would be able to if they had to primarily care for a child.